poor-fool-mloody/Digit-Interpreter/README.md

 # Digit-Interpreter
-Classification algorithm to interpret digits using kNN algorithm and MNIST data.
+Classification algorithm to interpret digits using kNN algorithm and MNIST dataset.